Like other small cuts or tears to the skin, an anal fissure will often heal by itself within a few weeks.

 - if you use wet wipes, avoiding products that contain fragrance or alcohol as this could lead to discomfort or itching – if you use toilet paper, use a soft brand and avoid wiping too hard

-- soaking your bottom in a warm bath several times a day, particularly after a bowel movement, to relax the muscles in your anus
+- soaking your bottom in a warm bath several times a day, particularly after having a poo, to relax the muscles in your anus

 See preventing anal fissures for more self-help advice.

-There are a number of different medicines your GP may recommend to help reduce your symptoms and allow your anal fissure to heal.
+There are a number of different medicines a GP may recommend to help reduce your symptoms and allow your anal fissure to heal.

 Laxatives are a type of medicine that can help you poo more easily.